-- Maintain partnerships with 16 strategically located program sites and regularly monitor them to ensure proper food handling, storage, distribution, data tracking, and programmatic integrity. - ➤ Purchase food to distribute 19,342 food boxes to the 16 sites through free weekly deliveries. - Reduce hunger for 19,779 unduplicated individuals through the 16 sites.
+- Maintain partnerships with 16 strategically located program sites and regularly monitor them to ensure proper food handling, storage, distribution, data tracking, and programmatic integrity. - Purchase nutritionally-essential food that will complement donated food in the construction of at least 16,117 food boxes to the 16 sites through free weekly deliveries. - ▶ Reduce hunger for 16,471 unduplicated individuals through the 16 sites.